-Key Audit Matters (continued) Key Audit Matter How our audit addressed the Key Audit Matter As part of our audit, the procedures to test the management's estimate of allowance for slow-moving and obsolete inventory included the following: We obtained through inquiry an understanding from management and evaluated the design of the internal controls over the Group's process pertaining to inventory valuation and allowance for slow-moving inventories.
-We also obtained ar understanding about the management's assessment of inventory valuation, including the development of forecasted usage of inventories and consideration of how factors outside the Group's process pertaining to inventor outside the development of a slow-moving inventories. estimates of whether a write down is required.
-Key parameter for the inventory valuation includes expiration dates of the inventory.
-The measurement of any excess of cost over net realisable value is judgemental considering the involvement of a number of qualitative factors that are affected by market and economic conditions outside the Group's control.
-Refer to note 3.6 to the consolidated financial statements for the key source of estimation uncertainty, note 18 for inventory disclosure and related to valuation of slow-moving, expired, obsolete and defective inventory; We observed the inventory count performed by management's expert and assessed the physical existence and condition of selected samples of the inventories; We evaluated the significant assumptions taken by the management and tested the completeness of the underlying data used by management to value the movement of allowance for slow-moving inventories. slow-moving inventories; We tested the expiration dates of the inventory for a sample of inventory items based on the product expiration reports and prospective assumptions on their expiries.
-We compared the provision based on the report with the provision recognised by management; We tested the valuation of year-end inventory for a sample of selected inventory items, including review of judgements considered regarding obsolescence and net realizable value; and We also checked that appropriate disclosures have been made in the consolidated financial statements in compliance with the International Financial Reporting Standards.
+As part of our audit, the procedures to test the management's estimate of allowance for slow-moving and obsolete inventory included the following:

+- We obtained through inquiry an understanding from management and evaluated the design of the internal controls over the Group's process pertaining to inventory valuation and allowance for slow-moving inventories.
+We also obtained an understanding about the management's assessment of inventory valuation, including the development of forecasted usage of inventories and consideration of how factors outside the Group's control might affect management's judgement related to valuation of slow-moving, expired, obsolete and defective inventory; - We observed the inventory count performed by management's expert and assessed the physical existence and condition of selected samples of the inventories; - We evaluated the significant assumptions taken by the management and tested the completeness of the underlying data used by management to value the slow-moving inventories; - We tested the expiration dates of the inventory for a sample of inventory items based on the product expiration reports and prospective assumptions on their expiries.
+We compared the provision based on the report with the provision recognised by management; - We tested the valuation of year-end inventory for a sample of selected inventory items, including review of judgements considered regarding obsolescence and net realizable value; and - We also checked that appropriate disclosures have been made in the consolidated financial statements in compliance with the International Financial Reporting Standards.